skull image of temporal bone rotating

 Description:

-• Small bones between maxilla and anterior portion of the ethmoid.
+• Small rectangular bones between maxilla and anterior portion of the ethmoid.

 Location: Lateral nasal cavity.